 COVID-19 ADVICE UPDATE

-While Victoria has experienced a second wave of infection and is now on strict lockdown, we encourage our Churches to maintain their COVID safety plan and ensure safe hygiene practices are in place.
+We encourage Churches to maintain their COVID safety plan and ensure safe hygiene practices are in place.
 Now is not the time to become complacent.
 While we are fortunate in WA, there is the chance of a second wave at some point.
-Churches should remain vigilant and be prepared for the possibility of moving to online services.
+Churches should remain vigilant and be prepared for the possibility of moving to online services again.

 UPDATE – PHASE 4 RESTRICTIONS

 On the advice of the Chief Health Officer, the WA Government will modify and extend Phase 4 of the COVID-19 roadmap but will now allow exemptions to the 2 square metre rule at selected venues that primarily hold seated events.